 Current Session Information

-The next Feeding Innovation session takes place in Goose Creek, SC on Tuesday evenings starting September 10th.
-Applications are due August 16th.
+The next Feeding Innovation session takes place in Bluffton, SC on Wednesday evenings starting March.
+Applications are due February 28th.
 A $100 deposit is required, and is refunded upon completion of the program.

 Questions?
 Contact Program Manager Kelly Sharkey at firstname.lastname@example.org to learn more.